 A quorum of a 50% or more of the Steering Committee is required at each meeting, in order to transact business.
 Decision making at such meetings will be by majority vote of those present.
 Steering Committee meetings shall be open to all members, although only members duly nominated to the committee prior to the meeting shall have voting rights and be counted for quorum.

-Public Access The Rose Roots Community Garden is located in The Hills at Standley Lake Park and shall be open to the general public provided that their activities do not interfere with the operation of the gardens and are not in violation of the Rules and Regulations.
+The Rose Roots Community Garden is located in The Hills at Standley Lake Park and shall be open to the general public provided that their activities do not interfere with the operation of the gardens and are not in violation of the Rules and Regulations.
+The Public must follow all DUG guidelines, as adopted by Rose Roots, and must abide by all City of Arvada laws.
 The Steering Committee shall seek and maintain insurance and other measures necessary for such public access.

 Regular meetings of the Steering Committee will be held as needed, with at least two weeks advance notice of the place and time of meeting to all Steering Committee members.
 The requirement for advance notice of Steering Committee meetings may be waived by mutual agreement of all Steering Committee members.